oxipay/posdocs/docs/api_information/status_codes.md

 <h3>Statuses and codes</h3>

+There are 3 unique statuses as follows:

+* **Success**: When the intent of the request is successful e.g. an Approval from the *ProcessAuthorisation* API.
+* **Failed**: When the intent of the request is unsuccessful e.g. a Decline from the *ProcessAuthorisation* API.
+* **Error**: When there is a problem with the request or an unexpected error.

 The following table defines statuses, codes, and messages returned by the Oxipay APIs.
 The reason for the unique codes is to make life a bit easier for integrators that want to display their own custom messages.

 Status | Code | API | Message